 Sorry to burst your bubble, but, your pores size is genetically determined, so you can’t change it.

 Here’s how it works.
 Alcohol dries out skin, getting rid of all the extra oil and that shine that goes with it.
-But, skin needs some oil.
-When it doesn’t have enough, it simply produces more.
-Before you know it, the oil is back again, as bad as it was before.
-It’s a vicious circle that never ends.
+Your skin produces more oil to compensate what it’s lost, starting a vicious circle that never ends.

+Finally, something true!
 Toners with salicylic acid can really help keep oil production under control.
 Those with alcohol, on the other hand, do more harm than good.

 If you’ve read this far, you probably think that all toners, bar those with salicylic acid, are useless.
 But, there’s another type of toner I haven’t mentioned, yet.

-You need salicylic acid.
+- Oily skin: You need salicylic acid.
 But, whether you get it in a toner, exfoliant, serum, or moisturizer, it doesn’t matter.
 Just find a product you like and that works for you.
 If it’s a toner, use a toner.
 If it’s a serum, use a serum and skip the toner.

 The Bottom Line